oaqoe-DWQ/Yolov5_DeepSort_Pytorch/README.md

 ## Introduction

 This repository contains a moded version of PyTorch YOLOv5 (https://github.com/ultralytics/yolov5).
 It filters out every detection that is not a person. s.
-The reason behind the fact that it just tracks persons is that the deep association metric is trained on a person ONLY datatset.
+The reason behind the fact that it just tracks persons is that the deep association metric is trained on a person ONLY datatset.YOLO（https://github.com/ultralytics）

 ## Description